|Survey name||Construction Output in Great Britain|

 Strengths of the construction output data

-- Coverage of larger businesses – businesses with greater than or equal to 100 employment or employment of 10 to 99 with turnover greater than or equal to £60 million per year are sampled period on period; this allows a high coverage in terms of turnover within the industry.
+Coverage of larger businesses – businesses with greater than or equal to 100 employees, or 10 to 99 employees with turnover greater than or equal to £60 million per year, are sampled period-on-period; this allows a high coverage in terms of turnover within the industry.

-- Response rates to the survey – at the time of the latest monthly construction output publication, the approximate response rate for the latest month is nearly 80% based on turnover coverage; these response rates are published within Table 14 of the statistical bulletin each month.
+Response rates to the survey – at the time of the latest monthly construction output publication, the approximate response rate for the latest month is nearly 80% based on turnover coverage; these response rates are published within Table 11 of the output in the construction industry dataset in the statistical bulletin each month.

 Limitations of the construction output data